-The interesting thing to see here is that companies which are into essential services and the ones that are providing internet-based services are the ones which face a low exposure.
+The interesting thing to see here is that companies that are into essential services and the ones that are providing internet-based services are the ones that face a low exposure.
 Hence, if your business is online, you have a safety shield already and you need to now find out ways to scale it up further.

 Put in efforts to increase the percentage of revenue that you earn from your online sales in the coming days and months.
 We do not know when this nightmare is going to end.
 So, this is the perfect time for you to grow your online sales.